The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 Since promotions and coupons seem to come and go in the Spectrum call center, you’ll likely need to repeat this charade a couple times to get a result.

-If you have no luck with the script above, try calling in the next day, or the next week.
+If you have no luck with the script above, try calling the following day.
+It often comes down to the mood and discounts in front of the agent you happen to speak with.

 Check for work-sponsored services